tiramiseb/terraform_packer_ansible/README.md

 * Open an account on Amazon Web Services (https://aws.amazon.com/), create a user and activate API access (user management is done with the IAM service).
 * Create an EC2 Container Repository (see the ECS service).
-* [x] Install Terraform (packages are available on https://www.terraform.io/downloads.html).
+* !
+Install Terraform (packages are available on https://www.terraform.io/downloads.html).
-* [x] Install Packer (packages are available on https://www.packer.io/downloads.html).
+* !
+Install Packer (packages are available on https://www.packer.io/downloads.html).
-* [x] Create authentication.tf from authentication.tf.template, with your
+* !
+Create authentication.tf from authentication.tf.template, with your
   AWS authentication tokens.
-* [x] Create locally from locally.template, with your AWS authentication tokens and stuff.
+* !
+Create locally from locally.template, with your AWS authentication tokens and stuff.

 After these steps, to use what has been installed, you need to: